NeuroVortex/ml-based-shadow-stock-detector/README.md

 ## Overview

-**StockSimilarityML** is a project that leverages machine learning techniques to identify and analyze similar stocks based on their historical price patterns.
+**Ml-StockMatcher** is a project that leverages machine learning techniques to identify and analyze similar stocks based on their historical price patterns.
 This repository implements a solution using the Fast Dynamic Time Warping (Fast DTW) algorithm and Random Forest classifier, combined with data augmentation, to generate and discover similar stock patterns.

 ## Features